-- There are *lots* of things to buy at the theater, mostly popcorn, candy, and souvenirs.
-Be prepared to pony up or prepare your kids in advance for what you will and will not be buying them.
+- There are lots of things to buy at the theater like popcorn, candy, and souvenirs.
+Be prepared to pony up or let your kids know in advance what you will and will not be buying them.
 After spending all the money on tickets, it's amazing how expensive the little extras can get at the theater.

 - Don't miss out on the opportunity to visit the art-deco men's and women's lounges before the show.

 - Once the show is over, the audience is cleared fairly quickly—there are so many performances (between two and six daily!) that they need to prepare the theater for the next show.

 - Plan to walk or take the subway home after your performance.
 It can be very difficult to find cabs during the busy holiday season and nothing is less fun than standing on a cold street corner with two kids trying to hail a cab.
-Alternatively, you can try Uber, though surge pricing can make the service expensive during popular times (though that might be when you need it most.)
+Alternatively, you can try Uber, though surge pricing can make the service expensive during popular times.

 Tips for Buying Tickets

 - Tickets are most expensive during the peak holiday weeks and on weekends.
 Attend the show before Thanksgiving for the most affordable pricing.

-- There are no special tickets for children, though kids under 2 don't need a ticket of their own as long as they sit on someone's lap during the performance.
+- There are no special tickets for children, although kids under 2 don't need a ticket of their own as long as they sit on someone's lap during the performance.